 I suppose there are many directions one could take a topic like this, and am sure you may already be drawing some conclusions of your own.
-If we had a group of friends meeting at a coffee shop, and someone introduced this topic, we might see a flurry of input and emotion as people dialogued about the reasons why they work their vocation.
+If we had a group of friends meeting at a coffee shop, and someone introduced the topic of why we work, we might see a flurry of input and emotion as people dialogued about the reasons why they work their vocation.

 People work to support their family, for security, for future opportunity, to “make a living”, for certain benefits, etc. You are probably qualified to fill a number of different positions that would fulfill these types of needs.

-Furthermore, the most detrimental reasons to work may be to gain power, fame, or money.
+Furthermore, the most detrimental reasons of why we work may be to gain power, fame, or money.
 These are all fleeting, none can satisfy the soul of a person, or bring real fulfillment.
 They may be a bi-product of our vocation, but are destructive if they are the reason why we work.
 It is a recipe for emptiness, a glass never filled.

 As I cruise into mid life and have had ample opportunity to reflect on building businesses, and performing humanitarian relief work over the past 25 years, there has been a settling of the mental sediment that can cloud our judgement.
 It seems so clear now why some people are very fulfilled in their work, despite great challenges, adversities, and risks, while others live like ghosts with shipwrecked dreams.
 Eventhough their IRA may be filled, their heart is empty.